 Living in Malta, an Island where many South Africans enjoy advantageous tax rates and a beautiful life style

-	- Articles, Buying property in Malta, Buying to Let Property in Malta, Living in Malta, Malta Residence, Malta Tax Information, Non-European Buyer Information, Relocating to Malta, Renting property in Malta
+- Buying property in Malta, Living in Malta, Articles, Buying to Let Property in Malta, Malta Residence, Malta Tax Information, Non-European Buyer Information, Relocating to Malta, Renting property in Malta

 Have you ever dreamt of moving abroad to an English speaking Island in the middle of the Mediterranean where crime is practically non-existent, the climate is pleasant throughout the year, the standard of living is high and the cost of living being reasonably low?
 Well, you can stop dreaming because your wishes may even be closer than you think.
 You might just want to start packing your bags after you read this.

 For some years now, Malta has become a popular destination for South African Nationals (amongst people from other nations) who have headed to this Mediterranean Island country to take up residency and live in Malta and take up a lifestyle that up to that time did not seem could be a reality.
 English is very widely spoken, in fact it is the second language by most of the locals who are also well known for their very friendly nature thus making it easier to integrate into the Maltese community and understand the way of life and the general system.
 It is in fact no casual coincidence that there is already a sizable expatriate community made up of foreigners who are in Malta on work assignments, permanent residence holders, retiree’s as well as business travelers that keeps growing from year to year.

 Malta enjoys several double taxation agreements with various countries including South Africa.
 There are two types of Residence status that one may take up in Malta.
 In both cases, one must purchase or rent a property in Malta..
 Individuals residing in Malta are taxable only on income arising and/or remitted to Malta at the applicable rates depending on the residence status one has opted for.